newsproutsmedia/uniform/README.md

 - "build:client": builds only the client
 - "iall": installs a dependency in both server and client
 - "startboth": starts both server and client
+- "test:server": runs SuperTest tests on server APIs
-- "test": runs Jest tests
+- "test:client": runs Jest tests on client